 Try to get away for some quiet time and space to consider the past and plan ahead.
-Grab a journal and my printable goal planner and questions!
+Grab a journal and my printable goal setting worksheet and reflective questions!
 Sometimes I like to have my thoughts in a physical journal so I can look back on long term and a printed version to post in a conspicuous place to keep me accountable.
-Get cozy with a mug of hot tea or coffee, a pretty pen, and some soothing music.
+Get cozy with a mug of hot tea or coffee, some colorful pens, and some soothing music.

 Spend time reflecting on the past